What is a Poison Pill?

 Poison pill tactics may also be employed to soften the blow of a hostile takeover.
-As often is the case in hostile acquisitions, the acquiring company will employ abusive takeover tactics, or use its dominant position to put the target company in a very low position.
+As often is the case in hostile acquisitions, the acquiring company will employ abusive takeover tactics, or use its dominant position to put the target company in a very bad position.
 In these cases, poison pills may be utilized to force the acquirer into a position to negotiate, instead of simply forcing acquisition on the target.

-The poison pill term originated from the era of wars and espionage, where spies carried toxic pills that could be ingested to avoid capture.
+The poison pill term originated from the era of wars and espionage, when spies carried toxic pills that could be ingested to avoid capture.
 Spies would swallow these pills if they thought they were about to be caught, similarly to how a target company may employ poison pill tactics to avoid hostile takeovers.

 The flip-in strategy entitles existing shareholders to acquire shares of the company at a discount.
-This discount is often substantial, allowing existing shareholders to consolidate their equity claim in the portion of the company that is not acquired by the acquirer.
+This discount is often substantial, allowing existing shareholders to consolidate their equity claim in the portion of the company that is not bought by the acquirer.
 This right to purchase is given before the takeover or acquisition is finalized, and will often be triggered when the acquirer surpasses a certain ownership percentage threshold.
-The purchase of discounted shares of the remaining company dilutes the acquirer’s equity, reducing the value received for the price paid by the acquirer.
-All shareholders are also now equally less powerful when it comes to board votes, because each share now holds less of the overall company.
+The purchase of discounted shares of the company dilutes the acquirer’s equity, reducing the value received for the price paid by the acquirer.
+All shareholders are also now equally less powerful when it comes to board votes because each share now holds less of the overall company.
 However, existing shareholders (excluding the acquirer) will have effectively concentrated power due to the purchase of discounted shares.

 Poison pills can be very effective in dissuading a purchase but are often not the first line of defense.
 This is because the strategy is not entirely guaranteed to work, as a poison pill will not necessarily prevent the acquisition of the corporation if the acquirer is persistent.
 Furthermore, this tactic may weaken the company if employed incorrectly.